richard-fisher/ramaze/guide/general/special_thanks.md

   He founded the most excellent Freenode IRC-network, where the most important channels for rubyists are located (as is #ramaze).
 May he rest in peace.

+* Loren Segal

+  For creating YARD.
+Without YARD we'd still be stuck using rdoc.

 * The guys (and gals) in the various channels on Freenode.

   As the people are way too many to be listed, here the channels that I call my